-Air pollution, along with climate change and traffic congestion, is one of the issues facing urban areas, and one which it is necessary for Nissan as an automobile manufacturer to address and contribute to solving.

-The spread of EVs, such as the Nissan LEAF, that emit absolutely no exhaust gas during operation is an effective way to improve atmospheric pollution levels in urban areas.
-Nissan, as a leader in this field, promotes zero-emission mobility and investigates the setting up of infrastructure through forming partnerships with national and local governments, as well as various industry groups such as electric power companies.
+Air pollution, along with climate change and traffic congestion, is one of the issues facing urban areas, and one which it is necessary for Nissan as an automaker to address and contribute to solving.
+The spread of EVs such as the Nissan LEAF that emit absolutely no exhaust gas during operation is an effective way to improve atmospheric pollution levels in urban areas.
+As a leader in this field, we promote zero-emission mobility and investigate the setting up of infrastructure through partnerships with national and local governments, as well as various industry groups such as electric power companies.

-Meanwhile, typical emissions from manufacturing plants include nitrogen oxide (NOx), sulfur oxide (SOx), and volatile organic compounds (VOCs).
-Nissan is carefully putting in place global management standards and systems for these and other substances released into the atmosphere, while working to reduce the amount of these materials used and emitted.
-Nissan's goal is to address these issues in a way than goes beyond the level of local regulations.
-The issue of water resources is ever more serious with the retreat of glaciers and rainfall fluctuation due to climate change, in addition to increasing water use due to the growing world population and economic development.
-Nissan, which uses water resources in its production process, seriously recognizes the importance of this issue and continuously works to preserve water resources at plants around the world, such as by reducing consumption, recycling water discharged in the production process and thorough water quality control of waste water.
+Emissions from manufacturing plants typically include nitrogen oxide (NOx), sulfur oxide (SOx) and volatile organic compounds (VOCs).
+We are carefully establishing global management standards and systems for these and other substances released into the atmosphere, while working to reduce the amount of these materials used and emitted.
+Our goal is to address these issues beyond the extent required by local regulations.

+The issue of water resources is ever more serious with the retreat of glaciers and rainfall fluctuation due to climate change in addition to increasing water use due to the growing world population and economic development.
+We also use water resources in our production process, and we recognize the importance of this issue and continuously work to preserve water resources at plants around the world through measures such as reducing consumption, recycling water discharged in the production process and thorough water quality control of waste water.

 The purchasing divisions of Nissan and Renault carry out supply-chain management in a manner consistent with The Renault-Nissan Purchasing Way, a booklet outlining policies for dealing with suppliers, and the Renault-Nissan CSR Guidelines for Suppliers.
-With respect to environmental issues, Nissan has set standards for the efforts of its automobile parts and material suppliers in the form of the Nissan Green Purchasing Guidelines.
-Since fiscal 2012, Nissan has asked suppliers to report on environmental data, including their CO2 emission levels and energy use, and also to provide reports on management of environment-impacting substances, recycling of resources and water-conservation efforts.
-Nissan then works with suppliers to reduce environmental impact throughout the value chain.
+With respect to environmental issues, we have set standards for the efforts of our automobile parts and material suppliers in the form of the Nissan Green Purchasing Guidelines.
+In 2018, we added language encouraging suppliers to undertake individual environmental initiatives, and in 2019 we strengthened regulations on the management of environment-impacting substances.
+Additionally, since fiscal 2012, through seminars and other means, we have asked suppliers to regularly report environmental data, including their CO2 emission levels and energy use, to provide reports on management of environment-impacting substances, recycling of resources and water-conservation efforts, and to reduce their environmental impact.
+We then work with suppliers to reduce environmental impact throughout the value chain.

-Nissan is working to achieve guidelines and targets as part of its corporate social responsibility as well as to comply with laws and regulations.
-In order to address diversifying environmental issues and promote comprehensive environmental management on a global basis, the Global Environmental Management Committee (G-EMC), which is co-chaired by a board member and convenes twice a year, and the Environmental Management Committees (EMCs) in six regions worldwide confirm the progress of activities and decide companywide policy and the content of reports to the Board of Directors.
+We are working to adhere to guidelines and achieve targets as part of our corporate social responsibility as well as to comply with laws and regulations.
+In order to address diversifying environmental issues and promote comprehensive environmental management on a global basis, our Global Environmental Management Committee (G-EMC), which is co-chaired by a board member and convenes twice a year, and our Environmental Management Committees (EMCs) in six regions worldwide confirm the progress of activities and decide companywide policy and the content of reports to the Board of Directors.